ajjames1/System-Automation/README.md

 # System-Automation
 How to Use It:
-- Modify source_dir to your target folder.
+- Modify source_dir ($SourceDir for Powershell) to your target folder.
 - Run the script.
 - Files will be sorted into categorised folders.